AbodeSaafan/Grace/docs/phase1/PB.md

 | As a persistent user, I must be able to manage the access settings for accounts I use so I can preserve my preferred manner of accessing my persistent files. | 3 | 11 |
 | As a user experienced with IDEs, I want to be able to customize my user interface so I can enjoy a coding environment I am comfortable with. | 3 | 12 |

+__ABOUT PIVOTALTRACKER SIZES:__ As PivotalTracker does not support the quasi-fibonnaci system we used for scaling, we've converted our points.
+Size 1-2 are 1 point on Pivotal.
+Size 3-5 are 2 points on Pivotal.
+Size 8-21 are 3 points on Pivotal.